 KATHLEEN SUMNER, PT, DPT, WCS

 Kathleen Sumner, PT, DPT, WCS, has worked as a physical therapist rehabilitating patients in numerous settings including acute care, rehab, geriatric, homecare, group homes and most extensively in Women's Health for more than 35 years.
 She achieved board certification in Women's Health in 2011 along with receiving her Certification of Achievement in OB- PT (CAPP-OB) and Therapeutic Pain Science.
 As a physical therapy graduate of Temple University, she has educated fellow therapists at conferences, physicians at grand rounds and patients at support groups in the role of pelvic floor physical therapy.
 She's been an assistant in continuing education classes in visceral mobilization techniques.
 In 2017, she earned the Doctorate of Physical Therapy.
 She currently treats orthopedic conditions with a focus on chronic pelvic pain, urinary and fecal incontinence, ante and post-partum conditions, bowel dysfunction, and male pelvic dysfunction, osteoporosis, abdominal pain, endometriosis, painful bladder syndrome, IC, prostatitis, coccyx pain along with other chronic musculoskeletal conditions.
+Her practice now includes treating pediatric patients suffering from a variety of bowel and bladder issues.
 She resides in Doylestown, Pennsylvania with her husband.
 She has three grown daughters and is also a happy grandmother.

 ALLISON CLARK, PT, DPT

 Allison graduated from physical therapy school in 2008 with a Doctor of Physical Therapy from Shenandoah University.
 She has a BS in Biology from Shippensburg University and has worked as a physical therapist for the past twelve years.
 Allison has worked in multiple settings including home health, rehabilitation, senior living community and most of her experience is in the outpatient orthopedic setting.
 Her treatment is based heavily in manual therapy and a hands-on approach to improve functional mobility, postural alignment and restore function.
-Allison has attended multiple manual therapy courses and is always excited to learn new techniques to improve her ability to treat her patients.
-Outside the clinic, Allison enjoys being outdoors and spending time with her dogs Nola and Mira, her family and friends.
+She uses these approaches for pregnant and postpartum moms to ensure optimal function.
+Additionally, Allison provides a comprehensive program for women diagnosed with osteopenia and osteoporosis.
+Frequent course attendance allows Allison to use evidence-based techniques to treat her patients.
+Outside the clinic, Allison and her fiancé enjoy the outdoors and spending time with their dogs, families, and friends.

 KATE WILCOX TARR, 200-Hr RYT